DavidSchinazi/draft-schinazi-httpbis-link-local-uri-bcp/draft-schinazi-httpbis-link-local-uri-bcp.md

 assigning IP addresses through DHCP or IPv6 router advertisements.
 Connectivity is often desirable in such scenarios, and can be accomplished using link-local addresses.
 This feature was added in IPv6 {{?RFC4007}} and retroactively backported to IPv4 {{?RFC3927}}.
-However, these addresses have limitations:
+However, these addresses have limitations that make them unsuitable for use in URLs, as described in {{limitations}}.

+This document obsoletes {{?RFC6874}}, a previous attempt at solving this problem that failed, as described in {{attempt-6874}}.
+This document provides recommendations that solve this problem in {{recommendations}}.

+## Conventions and Definitions

+{::boilerplate bcp14-tagged}

+# Limitations

+Since there is clear value in being able to configure new devices in the absence of IP addressing infrastructure, there is interest in supporting link-local connectivity via URLs.
+However, link-local addresses have limitations in this regard.

+## Limitations of Link-Local IPv4 Addresses

-* In order to simplify implementations (and as recommended in {{RFC3927}}), most implementations disable IPv4 link-local addresses any time globally routeable addresses are available.
+In order to simplify implementations (and as recommended in {{RFC3927}}), most implementations disable IPv4 link-local addresses any time globally routeable addresses are available.
 This can lead to instability of link-local addresses.
 Additionally, these addresses are generated randomly with fewer than 16 bits of entropy, making conflicts statistically likely.

+Both of these limitations make it impossible for a device to print a configuration URL on its packaging that uses a static IPv4 link-local address.

+## Limitations of Link-Local IPv6 Addresses

-* In IPv6, link-local addresses are generated randomly with 64 bits of entropy, making conflicts statistically unlikely.
+In IPv6, link-local addresses are generated randomly with 64 bits of entropy, making conflicts statistically unlikely.
 Additionally, in IPv6 the use of multiple addresses per interface is encouraged.
 This allows link-local addresses to remain even when globally routable addresses change.

 However, IPv6 introduced the concept of a scope zone ({{Section 5 of RFC4007}}) and requires that every host include a zone identifier when sending to any IPv6 link-local address.
-(While in theory {{RFC4007}} defined a "default" zone, that is not widely supported.
-Most operating systems still require the scope identifier when making a socket operation on IPv6 link-local addresses.)
+While {{RFC4007}} defined a "default" zone, that is not widely supported: most operating systems still require the scope identifier when making a socket operation on IPv6 link-local addresses.
+This means that IPv6 link-local addresses have to be accompanied by a zone identifier from the moment that the address enters the process.

-  Unfortunately, IPv6 address support was added to URLs {{?RFC2732}} prior to the creation of IPv6 scoped addresses, which effectively prevented the use of link-local IPv6 addresses in URLs.
+Unfortunately, IPv6 address support was added to URLs {{?RFC2732}} prior to the creation of IPv6 scoped addresses, leaving the URL format for IPv6 addresses incapable of representing zone identifiers.
+This effectively prevented the use of link-local IPv6 addresses in URLs.

-This document obsoletes {{?RFC6874}}, a previous attempt at solving this problem that failed, as described in {{attempt-6874}}.
-This document provides recommendations for another solution to this problem in {{recommendations}}.

-## Conventions and Definitions

-{::boilerplate bcp14-tagged}

 # Background

+Before diving into potential solutions to these limitations, readers will benefit from the following relevant historical context.

 ## URIs, URLs, and A Tale of Two Specifications